New York Anglers Urged to Weigh In on 2026 Black Sea Bass Regulations

 I primarily fish for black sea bass from a kayak in western Long Island Sound.
 Most trips involve sorting through shorts and releasing a high percentage of fish.
 Because of that, I’m cautious about assuming that lowering the size limit automatically improves the fishery.
 In areas where keepers are already scarce, harvesting smaller fish could just as easily make things worse over time.
 That’s why angler input matters here.

-Nick Cancelliere is a NYSDEC-licensed fishing guide and staff member at On The Water.
+Nick Cancelliere is a NYSDEC-licensed fishing guide and full-time staff member at On The Water.
 He has fished the North and South shores of Long Island for more than 20 years from party boats, piers, kayaks, and the surf.
-His perspectives are informed by decades on the water targeting striped bass, black sea bass, fluke, porgy, tautog, and false albacore.
+His favorite targets are striped bass, bluefish, tautog, and false albacore.
+When he's not fishing for saltwater, he can be found stalking rivers and streams for trout as well as wading freshwater ponds for bass and pickerel.